ng-log/ng-log/docs/logging.md

 that formats the corresponding output.

-For each log entry, the callback will be invoked with a reference to a `google::LogMessage` instance containing the severity, filename, line number, thread ID, and time of the event.
+For each log entry, the callback will be invoked with a reference to a `nglog::LogMessage` instance containing the severity, filename, line number, thread ID, and time of the event.
 It will also be given a reference to the output stream, whose contents will be prepended to the actual message in the final log line.